In this post: Setting an outdoor table with coastal dinnerware is a fun way to use seaside decor for a festive summer entertaining theme.⇒

 For this summer tablescape, rather than using actual beach motifs, my approach was more subtle, depending on watery blues and flowing patterns to suggest a seaside feel.

-The crowning touch is a lovely taupe bowl, provided by my sponsor, Amara.
-The real surprise is that the bowl is acrylic, a convenient option for outdoor dining, and is perfectly sized for fruit or ice cream.
+The crowning touch is a lovely taupe bowl, but the real surprise is that the bowl is acrylic, a convenient option for outdoor dining, and is perfectly sized for fruit or ice cream.

 The base of the whole setting is my washed linen tablecloth with ruffled edging, a nod to summer linens blowing in the breeze.